bao-project/bao-docs/source/development/misra.rst

 --------------------------

 A checker tool may wrongly identify a rule violation.
 These are called false positive diagnostics.
-If a contributor by itself, or during a discussion in the reviewing process, concludes that one of the checker tools is issuing a false positive, they should notify the :ref:`MISRA managers<misra_manager>` who shall issue a bug ticket with the checker provider or developers.
+If a :term:`contributor` by itself, or during a discussion in the reviewing process, concludes that one of the checker tools is issuing a false positive, they should notify the :ref:`MISRA managers<misra_manager>` who shall issue a bug ticket with the checker provider or developers.
 Meanwhile, the false positive can be tagged with a special deviation annotation with the format :code:`MISRAFP:RULE:` while waiting for the issue to be solved by the tool providers, and remove it as soon as the issue is fixed.
 For example:

     .. code-block:: c